TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/08_lesson/project.md

 * monsters: guard rooms.
 Users can use a sword to defeat the monster. if they have no sword they can run away.
 Sword and monsters disappear after fighting.
 * boss monster requires a sword and a magic stone to defeat it
 ### Implementation details
-* there should be a representation of the game using nested lists
+* there should be a representation of the game using lists
 * a list to keep track of the user's items, at the beggining of the game it's empty
 * 3 different monsters placed throughout the game which require a sword to win
 * a boss monster which requires magic stones and a sword to defeat